 Search Plan and Results

-What is the relationship between alcohol intake and bone health?
+What is the relationship between alcohol intake and unintentional injury?
 (DGAC 2010)

 - Human subjects

 - Sample size: Minimum of 10 subjects per study arm; preference for larger sizes, if available